Member Organizations

 Audit Oversight Arrangements

-The Financial Reporting Council of Nigeria (FRC) is the audit oversight body in Nigeria established in accordance with the Financial Reporting Council Act (FRC) of June 2011.
+The Financial Reporting Council of Nigeria (FRC) serves as the audit oversight authority in Nigeria, established under the Financial Reporting Council of Nigeria Act 2011 (as amended).

-FRC is not a member of the International Forum of Independent Audit Regulators (IFIAR).
+The FRC is not a member of the International Forum of Independent Audit Regulators.

 -